makersacademy/takeaway-challenge/README.md

  ```

-This challenge was to design a system (using TDD in RSpec and an object oriented design in Ruby) where a user could order various dishes from a restaurant menu and receive a text confirming the order.
+This challenge was to TDD an OOP system in Ruby where a user could order various dishes from a restaurant menu and receive a text confirming the order.
 I wrote it over the weekend of my second week at Makers Academy.

 In irb:
 ```